Highlander III: The Sorcerer: Production

 Director Russell Mulcahy who directed prior installments Highlander and Highlander II: The Quickening was initially slated to return as director, but withdrew when the producers did not commit his $1.2 million pay into escrow.
-Davis-Panzer Productions responded by initiating a lawsuit against Mulcahy seeking $8.3 million in compensatory damages for repudiating on an oral agreement with the producers.
+Davis-Panzer Productions responded by initiating a lawsuit against Mulcahy seeking $8.3 million in compensatory damages for reneging on an oral agreement with the producers.
 The film marked the directorial debut of Andy Morahan, a music video director.
+Mario Van Peebles was cast opposite Christopher Lambert in the film after the two had enjoyed working together on Gunmen.

 The film completely ignores and contradicts the events of Highlander II: The Quickening.
 The movie specifically states that Brenda Wyatt died in a car crash in 1987 and shows a version of 1994 where Earth's ozone layer is intact, whereas Highlander II depicts the ozone layer as being largely gone by 1994, causing many deaths by cancer and radiation poisoning, including Brenda's.

 In a 1996 Cinefantastique interview, Highlander producer William Panzer mentioned that several references to the TV series' continuity were inserted into this film as a means of linking it to the TV universe.

 Many of the locations in Scotland from the original film were revisited for this sequel.
 Several scenes were shot in the province of Quebec in Canada: the medieval Japanese village and the building in which Nakano's cave is found were shot near Montreal.
 Many sequences in New York were actually shot in Montreal, as well.
 Other scenes for this film were shot in Morocco.

 The U.S. theatrical release was rated PG-13, and a slightly-longer R-rated Special Director's Cut was later released on home video with two sex scenes trimmed from the theatrical release restored.
 On top of this, additional violence was reinstated, mainly the shot of Kane's head rolling off.
 The PG-13 theatrical cut originally only showed Kane's head wobbling from side to side, then cutting immediately to the extreme close-up on Connor saying, "There can be only one."

 Several enhanced visual effects shots are present in the American version, including Kane's arrival in New York City (via a teleportation portal, instead of stepping off of a freighter in the international version), as well as during the final Quickening sequence (where several additional shots of Connor levitating are seen, complete with new VFX work).
 The American Final Dimension cut includes alternate musical tracks and cues (including the song "God Took a Picture" during the ending credits instead of Loreena McKennitt's "Bonny Portmore," and a rock-instrumental version of Mötley Crüe's "Dr. Feelgood" during the final battle between MacLeod and Kane).